ray-project/ray/doc/source/tune/tutorials/tune-distributed.rst

 Note that you can customize the directory of results by specifying: ``air.RunConfig(local_dir=..)``, taken in by ``Tuner``.
 You can then point TensorBoard to that directory to visualize results.
 You can also use `awless <https://github.com/wallix/awless>`_ for easy cluster management on AWS.

-Running a distributed Tune experiment
+Running a Distributed Tune Experiment
 -------------------------------------

 Running a distributed (multi-node) experiment requires Ray to be started already.